Are you in crisis and need help? FIND HELP »

 Degrees/Licenses:

-• Master’s Degree in Professional Counseling from Concordia University
+• Master’s Degree in Professional Counseling, Concordia University

 Experience: